Rocky Boy (Chippewa leader): Struggle for an Ojibwe Reservation

 Rocky Boy could travel the following railroads for free: B.A. & P; Oregon Short Line; Rio Grande Western; and Southern Pacific Railroad.
 Rocky Boy had letters of recommendation from the governor of Idaho, as well as an Idaho District Judge, and several affluent citizens of Pocatello, which is next to the Fort Hall Reservation.
 He also had many letters of recommendation from many affluent people from Utah.
-He was obviously sought after in those locations to help the Chippewa living there, relocate to reservations.
+He was obviously sought after in those locations to help the Ojibwe living there, relocate to reservations.

-In 1902, Rocky Boy commenced negotiating for a new Chippewa Reservation in Montana.
-He had several supporters among the whites, including Senator Dixon.
+In 1902, Rocky Boy commenced negotiating for a new Ojibwe reservation in Montana.
+He had several supporters among the whites, including Senator Joseph M. Dixon.
 Rocky Boy sent a letter to the President of the United States requesting a reservation.
 Rocky Boy's original band census, reflecting 139 men, women and children, was taken by Thralls B. Wheat at the order of the Secretary of the Department of the Interior.
-This roll was taken in 1908, and certified in 1909, Washington D.C.
+This roll was taken in 1908, and certified in 1909, Washington, D.C.

 Proposed 1904 Flathead Reservation

-In 1904, the government of the United States debated over finding a home for the Chippewa of Montana on the Flathead Reservation, but the bill was not ratified.
-Rocky Boy was obviously upset about the failure and those Chippewa living on the Flathead Reservation, even more so.
-They would continue to live on the Flathead Reservation as Rocky Boy continued the quest to find a new Reservation for the landless Chippewa of Montana.
-The Chippewa of the Flathead Reservation were not the only tribe to be forced by the United States to assimilate among the Kootenai and Salish, so were the Nez Perce.
-Though the attempt by Rocky Boy to preserve the Chippewa Tribal Status on the Flathead Reservation failed, today over 100 Chippewa are still clinging to their Anishinabe identity on the Flathead Reservation.
+In 1904, the government of the United States debated over finding a home for the Ojibwe of Montana on the Flathead Reservation, but the bill was not ratified.
+Rocky Boy was obviously upset about the failure and those Ojibwe living on the Flathead Reservation, even more so.
+They would continue to live on the Flathead Reservation as Rocky Boy continued the quest to find a new Reservation for the landless Ojibwe of Montana.
+The Chippewa of the Flathead Reservation were not the only tribe to be forced by the United States to assimilate among the Kutenai and Bitterroot Salish, so were the Nez Perce.
+Though the attempt by Rocky Boy to preserve the Ojibwe tribal status on the Flathead Reservation failed, today more than 100 Ojibwe are still retaining their Anishinabe identity on the Flathead Reservation.

 The 1908 Swan Valley Massacre

-In late 1908, the United States learned that small groups of Chippewa living on the Flathead Reservation had left the Reservation to hunt in the adjoining Swan Valley.
+In late 1908, the United States learned that small groups of Ojibwe living on the Flathead Reservation had left the Reservation to hunt in the adjoining Swan Valley.
 In response, the United States sent a game warden and several deputized citizens, to the Swan Valley to find the hunters.
 They found one small group and requested from them, their hunting licenses which they provided.
 Though they had legal permission to hunt, the game warden told them he would return the next day and if they had not left the Swan Valley they would be arrested.
 He returned the next day shooting instead of negotiating.
-In the battle that followed 4 Chippewa were killed and the game warden also.
-To ease the unrest the Chippewa felt about the Land Acts to open up the Flathead and Fort Peck Reservations to white settlement, the United States sent Indian Inspector Frank Churchill to Montana to negotiate with Rocky Boy in the same said year of 1908.
+In the battle that followed four Ojibwe were killed and the game warden also.
+To ease the unrest the Ojibwe felt about the Land Acts to open up the Flathead and Fort Peck Reservations to white settlement, the United States sent Indian Inspector Frank Churchill to Montana to negotiate with Rocky Boy in that same year of 1908.